-OVERVIEW: The intent of this article is to introduce the basic tenets of performing the movements of the derivatives of Olympic Weightlifting.
-More specifically, the two movements derived directly from the competition exercises, the Power Snatch (PS) and Power Clean (PC).
+OVERVIEW: The intent of this article is to introduce the basic tenets of performing the movements of Olympic Weightlifting.
 Precise performance of these exercises requires a multitude of physical qualities coordinated at very high rates of speed.
-Through my experience, many strength and conditioning coaches throughout the world utilize these lifts for enhancing the overall productivity of athletes under their charge.
-These exercises are traditionally based in the strength and power sports, but I have used these exercises with athletes who participate in endurance activities, as well with very good results.
-Most competitive activities will have some aspect of power which can be enhanced by applying the PS and/or PC in the training regimes.
+Through my experience, many strength and conditioning coaches throughout the world utilize these lifts or their derivatives for enhancing the overall productivity of athletes under their charge.
+These exercises are traditionally based in the strength and power sports, but these exercises have been used with athletes who participate in endurance activities as well with very good results.
+Most competitive activities will have some aspect of power which can be enhanced by applying the Snatch and/or Clean in the training regimes.

 The movements are very similar in their performance; the main differences being final resultant bar accelerations and velocities, hand spacing and where the bar is fixed in relation to the body at the completion of the movement.
-The following is a brief synopsis of the main coaching points to teach athletes at the onset of applying these movements into the training sessions
+The following is a brief synopsis of the main coaching points to teach athletes at the onset of applying these movements into the training sessions.

 Coaching Points: The Starting Position and pull are the same for each exercise with the exception of hand spacing on the bar and the height at which the bar will "brush" against the upper thigh or lower hip region as it accelerates upward to the receiving position.
-In the PS, the hands will be spaced approximately the width between elbows when extending the humerus laterally to a 90 degree angle in relation to the torso.
-The PC will have hand spacing equal to the width of holding the hands just lateral of the hips, similar to the traditional anatomical position.
+In the Snatch, the hands will be spaced approximately the width between elbows when extending the humerus laterally to a 90 degree angle in relation to the torso.
+The Clean will have hand spacing equal to the width of holding the hands just lateral of the hips, similar to the traditional anatomical position.